 - Currently, The Arts and Crafts are available week days and weekends between 1pm-4pm.

-- There is also a brand new pirate ship-themed playscape!
+- There is now a new pirate ship-themed playscape that was not there during our original visit!
 See below:

 Keep reading for a sneak peek at what your summers could be like as a member of the JCC’s Swim & Tennis Club!